Stanislaus A. Blejwas

 Stanislaus Andrew Blejwas (5 October 1941 – 23 September 2001) was an American historian specializing in modern Polish history.

+Early life

 He was of Polish descent and born in Brooklyn, New York to Stanisław and Catherine (Komorowski) Blejwas.
 He received a B.A., summa cum laude, in 1963 from Providence College, and the M.A.
 (1966) and Ph.D.
 (1973) from Columbia University.

+Career

-Blejwas spent most of his career researching and teaching at Central Connecticut State University.
-At CCSU he held the Endowed Chair in Polish and Polish American Studies that was later named after him.
+Starting in 1974, Blejwas spent most of his career researching and teaching at Central Connecticut State University. in 1979, he was promoted to associate professor at CCSU.

+In 1987, at CCSU he held the Endowed Chair in Polish and Polish American Studies that was later named after him.

+In 1989, he elevated to university professor at CCSU.

 In 1996 Blejwas received the Order of Merit of the Republic of Poland.

+Personal life

+Blejwas was married to Lucy for 35 years, and together they had two children, Andrzej and Carol.

+Death

+Blejwas died suddenly on September 23, 2001, at his home in Canton, Connecticut, at the age of 59.